View some of our 2023-24 ISA season best ISA platform sellers.

 You can have more than one Stocks and Shares account open and invested, but you can only add money to one in each tax year.

-You can contribute to a Stocks and Shares ISA and a Cash ISA in the same tax year as long as the total amount you contribute does not go over your annual allowance of £20,000.
+You can contribute to a Stocks and Shares ISA and a Cash ISA in the same tax year as long as the total amount you contribute does not exceed your annual allowance of £20,000.

 For example, you could contribute £5,000 to a Cash ISA with NatWest and £15,000 to a Stocks and Shares ISA with HSBC in the same tax year.